-For AF4, the relevant correlation of λ and D has been elaborated [1] as
+The primary separation size of AF4 is the translational diffusion coefficient D. For AF4, the relevant correlation of λ and D has been elaborated [1] as

 λ=D⋅V0Vc⋅w2 .
 (5)

 For a typical AF4 measurement the channel volume V0 and the channel width w are critical sizes for the evaluation.

 Recently, we used a calibration method [22] that makes use of the volume calculation as reported by Wahlund and Giddings [1] and then adjusts w by a simple bisection accordingly to Eq.
 (3) and (4).
-A similar method was reported independently[20,2].
+A similar method was reported independently before [2,20].
+This formalism does not include the steric effect which has to be considered for larger particles.
+This can be quantified by a more refined version of Eq.
+(3).
+[23] An overview over possible “levels of sophistication” of variants of Eq.
+(3) has been given by Håkansson et al. [20]

-Fig. 2 shows that bisection is easily applicable due to the strict monotony of the retention equation within the relevant scope and sufficient for being used on modern CPUs.
-It can be replaced by an even more efficient conversion if required [23].
-Here, the separation volume V0 is estimated according to [1]
+Fig. 2 shows that bisection is easily applicable due to the strict monotonicity of the retention equation within the relevant scope and sufficient for being used on modern CPUs.
+It can be replaced by an even more efficient conversion if required [24].
+The separation volume V0 is estimated according to [1]:

-λ=V0Vc⋅w2 (6)
+t0=VclaVcln( z%-(Ve+Vc)/Vc1-(Ve+Vc)/Vc) (6)

-In the following, we refer to this method as “classical” calibration method with the calculated separation volume Vcla and channel height wcla.
+In the following, we refer to this method as “classical” calibration method with the calculated separation volume Vcla and channel height wcla. z% designates the relative focus position of the sample at the beginning of a measurement.
+It is given as ratio of the start position (i.e. the skipped channel length) and the total channel length L. This description neglects the tapered ends and assumes a simple rectangular shape of the channel.

-t0=VclaVcln( z%-(Ve+Vc)/Vc1-(Ve+Vc)/Vc) (7)

-The formalism for the relevant method has been adjusted for narrowing trapezoidal channel shapes as follows [24] and is used as such for the second method (Y is a correction term for approximating the correct channel surface):
+The formalism for the relevant method has been adjusted for narrowing trapezoidal channel shapes as follows [25].
+It is used as such a the second method similar to the first one.
+Y is a correction term for approximating the correct channel surface.
+In order to distinguish the calculated channel widths and volumes, we refer to the results here as VappGeo and wappGeo.

-t0=VappVcln 1+VcVe1-b0z-z2b0-bL2L-YAL (8)
+t0=VappVcln 1+VcVe1-b0z-z2b0-bL2L-YAL (7)

 The separation volume of the channel can also be a product of the surface and height of the channel.
 For this reason, we introduce a third calibration method which yields the separation volume Vgeo and its corresponding size wgeo.
-Making use the simple geometric relationship passed channel area Az and the
+We make here use the simple geometric relationship passed channel area AL and the channel height

-Vgeo=Az⋅wgeo (9)
+Vgeo=AL⋅wgeo (8)

-Thereby, it leads to the intuitive observation that variations of any parameters don’t affect the calculated volume and the channel width linearly equally.

-A third way to perform the calibration is conducted by substituting the term
+Thereby, it leads to the intuitive observation that variations of any parameters don’t affect the calculated volume and the channel width equally.
+The calibration is conducted by rearranging and substituting the terms

-Vgeow2 :=S (10)
+λVcD =Vgeow2 :=S (9)

-in Eq.
-(4) and determine S analogously to w as in the classical approach.
-In a second step, inserting Eq.
-5
+and determine S analogously to w as in the classical approach via bisection.
+In a second step, inserting the geometrical definition of Vgeo as indicated in Eq.
+(8) leads to a simple solution for w with

-(Fig. 3) that was used for the separation gives a solution for w as

-w=AzS (11)
+w=ALS (10)

+AL can be obtained by simple geometric considerations as described in the supporting information.
 Using Eq.
-(6), now the volume can be calculated.
-Dedicated derivations of the channel plane calculation is given in the supplementary information.
-As already stated, in this approach, all hydrodynamic information is already used to calculate S. By this approach it is ensured, that volume, width and the channel area fit together geometrically.
+(8) now explicitly, Vgeo can be calculated as well.
+As already stated, the hydrodynamic information is already used to calculate S in this approach.
+It is ensured, that the calculated volume, width and the channel area fit together geometrically by including the term into the calculation.

 A fourth way of calculating the width and the volume is based on considerations concerning the flow velocities and hydrodynamic processes in the channel.
 The same rigorous equations for the description of the channel shape were used as for the calculation of Vgeo.
-This leads to a direct linear relationship of t0 and w:
+This leads to a direct linear relationship of tvoid and w: